 - Instead of creaming the butter and sugar right off the bat, cream the butter first with the salt until it’s the consistency of thick mayo to create an even lighter and fluffier texture.
 Then add the sugar to the butter and cream once more.

+- Although chilling the dough seems like a hassle, it really helps the gluten relax and enhances the soft and buttery texture.
 Place in the fridge for two hours or up to overnight to allow the dough to chill.
-This step is VERY IMPORTANT because it helps the dough to relax and improves the texture.
-If you are like me and are in a hurry, simply place the logs in the freezer for one hour, then it’s ready to be baked.
+This step is very important because it helps the dough to relax and improves the texture.
+If you are like me and are in a hurry, simply place the logs in the freezer for one hour or then it’s ready to be baked.

 “No joke, these are some of the best cookies I’ve ever had.”